 67 y/o male with acute onset, unilateral visual changes

-Patient will present as → a 65-year-old man complaining of a sudden unilateral vision loss which he describes as "a curtain or dark cloud lowering over my eye."
-This was preceded by small moving flashing lights, and floaters.
+Patient will present as → a 65-year-old man complaining of a sudden unilateral vision loss, which he describes as a "curtain or dark cloud lowering over my eye."
+This was preceded by small moving flashing lights and floaters.
 The fundoscopic exam reveals a detached superior retina.

 To watch this and all of Joe Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.